sahaba-ai/awesome-arabic-speakers/CONTRIBUTING.md

 So, we define the criteria for contributions per category as follows (we probably will change it a bit over time):

 - [Project](https://awesome-arabic-speakers.dev/categories/project/) (like organization or community): It should be established for at least a year and has a clear impact.
-- [Software](https://awesome-arabic-speakers.dev/categories/software/) (like code): It should have between 50 and 100 stars on GitHub (or equivalent on other platforms).
+- [Software](https://awesome-arabic-speakers.dev/categories/software/) (like code): It should have between 100 and 200 stars on GitHub (or equivalent on other platforms).
-- [Audio](https://awesome-arabic-speakers.dev/categories/audio/) (like podcast): It should have between 5K and 10K subscribers.
-- [Video](https://awesome-arabic-speakers.dev/categories/video/) (like vodcast or video tutorials): It should have around 10K subscribers.
 - [Event](https://awesome-arabic-speakers.dev/categories/event/) (like conference): It should be conducted at least 2 times if it's yearly, 4 times if it's quarterly, and 8 times if it's monthly.
+- [Multimedia](https://awesome-arabic-speakers.dev/categories/multimedia/) (like podcast, vodcast. or video tutorials): It should have around 10K subscribers.
 - [Text](https://awesome-arabic-speakers.dev/categories/text/) (like blog): It should be live for over a year and has at least 12 posts.

 Some exceptions may be allowed, but only in the narrowest limits.